phardy/DualTZ/README.md

 ## Server side component

 This watchface uses the configuration page feature of Pebblekit JS.
 The config page and dependencies are in the html directory.

+It currently uses cloud-hosted jQuery mobile.
 It also makes use of the tzdata-javascript library, with a local cache of zonefiles.